The blog name & purpose

 Ways to read

-Every single post has at least one category, (I never post in “uncategorised”) which means the blog can be read in smaller chunks.
-There are only about 10 categories, so it should be easier to remember what you have and haven’t read.
-In this way you can be sure you’ve read every post.
+If you lose your place chronologically, I recommend using the categories, I look after them very strictly.
+Every single post has at least one category, and there are only about 10 categories, so it should be easier to remember what you have and haven’t read.

 NB: I use tags too, but they are all over the place.
 I do not recommend using tags to navigate.